mrahmansayed/Nuclues/README.md

 	Products::details($product->subtitle);

-### Product::pre_next('1');
+### Product::pre_next(1);

 If you use this method you can get previous and next product.
-You need pass product is in this method.
+You need pass product id in this method.

 	Product::pre_next($product->id);